wodanaz/adaptiPhy/Local_Reference.md

-# This pipeline shows how to run adaptiphy if the user desires to run local tests of selection suing 100 Kb of the
+# This pipeline shows how to run adaptiphy if the user desires to run local tests of selection using 100 Kb of the
 # flanking sequence of the site of interest

 First, load the bedtools module according to your system (ignore if it is preloaded)